kemilezacharia/peer-tutoring-app/README.md

 ## Team Members

 *Cherise John Zakaria, 0388880 - Project Planning & Trello Management Responsible for organizing the project planning phase, managing the Trello board, creating task lists, and tracking the team's progress throughout the development process.
-Working with every member in each stage.
+Working with every member in each stage and reviewing every step.

 Aminath Saba Sodhiq, 0388439 – System Design Lead Responsible for developing the system structure, including the Use Case Diagram and Class Diagram, and ensuring the design accurately represents the functionality of the Peer Tutoring System.